Best Walking Boots of 2024 | Field Tested and Rated - Outdoors Magic

 One of the main things to consider when you’re trying to decide what kind of hiking boots to go for is the climate you’ll mainly be hiking in.
 If you’re venturing to a hot place that tends to be dry, you might not need a waterproof boot and can instead prioritise breathability.
 Conversely, if you’re heading somewhere wet and cold, you might want a pair that will offer the protection of a waterproof membrane.

 Then there’s the type of terrain underfoot.
-If you’re going to be on very rocky trails then a sturdy sole and a high ankle will be highly beneficial for support but on well-maintained trails you might be better off with a lighter and more nimble boot.
+If you’re going to be on very rocky trails then a sturdy sole and a high ankle will be highly beneficial for support but on well-maintained trails you might be better off with a lighter and more nimble boot that might focus mainly on cushioning.

 James Forrest wearing a pair of lightweight and waterproof boots while on a long distance hike.